stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 3. Walk into the building and turn right.
 4. Enter through the double doors.

+While this venue has an in-room sound system (which requires an AUX cable), it is unreliable and should be avoided.
+We use the Dancebreak speaker in this venue instead.
+This room has a projector which is usable, although not very bright.
+Instructors in this venue need microphones if there are more than about 40 attendees.

 ## Elliott Program Center

 Address: [589 Governor's Ave.](https://maps.app.goo.gl/CaveBzf8iHpvb1Dd9)